open-telemetry/opentelemetry-dotnet/src/OpenTelemetry/README.md

     .Build();
 ```

-It is also possible to configure the `Resource` by using `AddEnvironmentVariableDetector`
+It is also possible to configure the `Resource` by using following
-together with following environmental variables:
+environmental variables:

 <!-- markdownlint-disable MD013 -->
 | Environment variable       | Description                                        |